-To aid communication between parents, carers our PFA, many of our classes have WhatsApp groups, which operate independently of the school.
+To aid communication between parents, carers our PFA, many of our classes have set up WhatsApp groups, which OPERATE INDEPENDENTLY of the school.

 Class WhatsApp Groups

-Class WhatsApp groups are a very useful and efficient way of communicating to the whole class.
-The aim of using WhatsApp is to send messages to an entire group, which are relevant to school.
+We understand Parents find Class WhatsApp groups a useful and efficient way of communicating to the whole class.

 At St Joseph’s, we believe it’s important to: